-Bill Gilliam is a composer who has spent most of his musical life exploring the boundaries between new music, electro-acoustic music and contemporary jazz.
+Bill Gilliam is a composer who has spent most of his musical life exploring the boundaries between new music, improvisation, electro-acoustic music and contemporary jazz.
 He has collaborated and performed with many experimental artists of like mind in the areas of music, improvisation, film, dance, theatre and sound poetry and continues to create compositions for new music chamber performance ensembles.

 Bill was born in London, England and moved to Toronto after completing his studies at Berklee College of Music in Boston in 1981.
 In Canada he studied new music composition with Dr Samuel Dolin, Alexina Louie, Norma Beecroft and Alexander Rapoport at the Royal Conservatory of Music in Toronto and wrote several scores for film, dance and theatre including collaborations with experimental film makers Bruce Elder, Bruce McDonald and choreographers Philip Drube, Maxine Heppner and Marie-Josée Chartier.
 Bill participated in ARRAYMUSIC‘s first young composer workshop and in 1988 he received a grant from the Ontario Arts Council to attend the Inter Arts program at the Banff Centre of Fine Arts to develop a multi-media work using interactive music technology.
 In 1990 he received a grant from the Canada Council to produce an electro-acoustic music album “Cyclic Dancing” distributed by the Canadian Music Centre.

 In 1994 Bill produced his concert “Burning Ambitions” (1994) at the Music Gallery including his new music compositions for violin, tape, percussion, piano, cello and string quartet;